charlesreid1/charlesreid1.github.io/pelican/content/snakemake-byok8s.md

   privileges, which means permissions can be a problem

-The second is that the DNS settings of AWS nodes are copied into the Kubernetes containers, including the DNS service container, which breaks DNS for the entire Kubernetes cluster.
-This must be fixed with a custom config file
-(provided with byok8s; details below).
+The second hangup with minikube on AWS nodes is that the DNS settings of AWS nodes are copied into the Kubernetes containers, including the kubernetes system's DNS service container.
+Unfortunately, the AWS node's DNS settings are not valid in the kubernetes cluster, so the DNS container crashes, and no container in the kubernetes cluster can reach the outside world.
+This must be fixed with a custom config file (provided with byok8s; details below).

 ### Installing Python Prerequisites

 To use byok8s from a fresh Ubuntu AWS node
-(should work with both 18.04 bionic and 16.04 xenial), you will want to install a version of conda; we recommend using pyenv and miniconda:
+(tested with Ubuntu 16.04 (xenial) and 18.04 (bionic)), you will want to install a version of conda; we recommend using pyenv and miniconda:

 ```plain
 curl https://pyenv.run | bash